The U.S. added 339,000 jobs in May. It's a stunningly strong number

 Hiring surged last month as U.S. employers added 339,000 jobs, far above expectations, according to a report from the Labor Department on Friday.

-The job growth for March and April were also stronger than previously reported.
-The April jobs data was revised up by 41,000 to 294,000 jobs, while the March numbers were revised up by 52,000.
+The job gains for March and April were also stronger than previously reported.
+The April jobs figure was revised up by 41,000, while the March number was revised up by 52,000.

-The strong jobs numbers indicate the U.S. jobs engine continues to chug along, with substantial growth in business services, health care and hospitality.
+The strong jobs numbers indicate the U.S. jobs engine continues to chug along, with substantial hiring in business services, health care and hospitality.

-For example, construction companies added 25,000 jobs even as high interest rates have weighed on the housing market.
+Construction companies added 25,000 jobs last month even as high interest rates have weighed on the housing market.

+Unemployment, which been at a half century low, inched up in May to 3.7%.
+Meanwhile, the jobless rate among African Americans rose to 5.6%, after falling to a record low in April.

-The data extends the labor market's red-hot streak and is bound to reinforce concerns about inflation.
-A strong jobs market is great for workers, but it can help push up inflation, making the Federal Reserve's job to bring down prices much more difficult.
+The stronger-than-expected job gains in May extend the labor market's red-hot streak and that's bound to reinforce concerns about inflation.

+While a tight job market is good for workers, it can put upward pressure on prices, making it harder for the Federal Reserve to restore price stability.
+Average wages in May were 4.3% higher than a year ago.

-The jobs report is one of several factors the Fed will need to consider as it decides whether to continue raising interest rates or whether to pause and assess economic conditions.
-It meets again later this month.
+The jobs report is one of several factors the Fed will need to consider as it decides whether to continue raising interest rates when policymakers meet later this month.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.